-NONSCHOOL-SPONSORED CLUBS AND ACTIVITIES
+NON-SCHOOL-SPONSORED CLUBS AND ACTIVITIES

-Non School-sponsored student groups may meet in the school building during non-instructional hours.
+Non-school-sponsored student groups may meet in the school building during noninstructional hours.
 The application for permission to use school facilities can be obtained from the Principal.
 The applicant must verify that the activity is being initiated by students, that attendance is voluntary, that no school staff person is actively involved in the event, that the event will not interfere with school activities, and that non-school persons do not play a regular role in the meeting.
 All school rules relating to student conduct and equal opportunity to participate apply to such activities.
+The principal may take such actions as may be necessary to maintain order and discipline on school premises and to protect the safety and well-being of students and staff members.

-Membership in any fraternity, sorority, or other secret society as prescribed by law is not permitted.
+Membership in any fraternity, sorority, or other secret society as proscribed by law is not permitted.
 All groups must comply with School rules and must provide equal opportunity to participate.

-No non district-sponsored organization may use the name of the school or school mascot on any materials or information.
+No non-district-sponsored organization may use the name of the school or school mascot on any materials or information.